Harnesses

 -

-You can also lightweight render if you want to bypass some of the checks.
+You can also use a lightweight build if you want to bypass some of the checks.

 If you need to build a KiCad block diagram quickly, without specifying channels and signals, you can with --lightweight.